Learn what to do to protect your rights and get maximum compensation after a break-check accident

 Aggressive driving is one of the most preventable causes of car accidents.
 Road rage is often a factor in these types of cases, and the consequences of someone acting upon their anger can be devastating.

-In fact, operating a vehicle in a careless manner was cited as the primary cause of 7.3% of the fatal car accidents that occurred in 2020, and brake checking is sadly responsible for many of those deaths each year.
+In fact, operating a vehicle in a careless manner was cited as the primary cause of death in 7.3% of car crashes in 2020, with brake checking being responsible for many fatal car accidents each year.

 Due to the nature of brake checking, it’s sometimes hard to prove the other party’s liability in an accident.
 Knowing what to do when you’re involved in a brake-checking accident can make it easier to navigate your way through your personal injury claim.